2018 BayMarin Ministry Plan

 - Children will be encouraged to engage in Christmas outreach opportunities such as caroling at Assisted Living Communities and contributing to Christmas giving opportunities.

-To abide in Christ we have to know him.
+To abide in Christ, we have to know and experience him.
 Our goal in this endeavor is aimed at studying who Christ is and the culture/traditions that birthed our faith.
-Studying Christ will naturally lead to the adoration and praise of him who freed us from the bondage of sin and the beautiful freedom we experience in Christ.
+Studying Jesus as our master teacher will naturally lead to adoration, praise, and union with him who has freed us from brokenness and invites us into the beautiful freedom we experience in Christ.

 - Student Gatherings